 HLTAID002 Provide basic emergency life support

 This course is accepted by the department as the minimum first aid training requirement for teacher employment.
 Any nationally recognised provider approved by the Commonwealth Department of Education and Training to deliver the required first aid training can be used by department worksites, school and preschools.
-Approved RTOs can be searched by entering the required unit of competency code at the Australian Government website.
+You can search for approved training providers on the training.gov.au website.

 While it is not a stipulation, the Australian Resuscitation Council recommends that the CPR component of all first aid courses needs to be revisited every year.